 '''

-show [<number>| confless]
+show [<number>|confless]

 '''

-- the command without parameters returns the list of all conferences on the bridge; - o <number> the conference number in this case the command returns the list of all calls joined to the requested conference; - confless the keyword determines that the command should show the calls which have not placed to any conference.
+- o the command without parameters returns the list of all conferences on the bridge; - o <number> the conference number in this case the command returns the list of all calls joined to the requested conference; - o confless the keyword determines that the command should show the calls which have not placed to any conference.

-This command works the same as wyde command: Note:

-This command adds missing and removes obsolete bridge parameters for the bridge. show-conf (Show Conference or Conferences List).
+This command works the same as wyde command: show-conf (Show Conference or Conferences List).